arkajitmandal/SemiClassical-NAMD/README.md

    - **sqc-triangle**: The Symmetric Quasi-Classical Approach, with triangle window [4].
 Better than sqc-square.
    - **zpesqc-triangle**: The zero-point energy corrected Symmetric Quasi-Classical Approach [5], with triangle window.
 As good as spin-PLDM or better.
    - **zpesqc-square**: The zero-point energy corrected Symmetric Quasi-Classical Approach [5], with square window.
 Slightly worse than zpesqc-triangle.
-   - **nrpmd-{n}** : The non-adiabatic ring polymer molecular dynamics[6,7] framework for accurately captures nuclear quantum effects while predicting efficient short-time and reliable longer time dynamics.
-Good for electron/charge transfer dynamics.
-Here {"n"} represents the number of beads.
+   - **nrpmd-n** : The non-adiabatic ring polymer molecular dynamics[6,7] framework for aims to captures nuclear quantum effects while predicting efficient short-time and reliable longer time dynamics.
+Reasonable results for electron/charge transfer dynamics.
+Here n represents the number of beads, i.e. nrpmd-5 means each nuclear degrees of freedom is described with 5 ring-polymer beads.

 The output file containing population dynamics is 'method-methodOption-modelName.txt', for the above input file it would be: